 “There is a clear trend regarding the digital transformation of businesses in China,” Fan said in an interview.
 “Brands that relied on big tech companies for their sales now want to build their own consumer database and have power over content production and distribution.
 Each brand can work as a mini version of Alibaba.

-Since Beijing began its campaign to curb big tech almost a year ago, investors have turned away from the once hot mainstream internet industry.
-Instead, they’re investing money in enterprise software and cutting-edge technologies like chips and autonomous driving – key initiatives in Xi Jinping’s drive to achieve technological self-sufficiency in China.
+Since Beijing began its campaign to curb big technologies Almost a year ago, investors turned away from the once hot consumer internet industry.
+Instead, they’re investing money in enterprise software and cutting-edge technologies like chips and autonomous driving – key initiatives in Xi Jinping’s drive to achieve technological autonomy in China.

 Tezign’s latest fundraiser comes after completing a $ 100 million Series C funding round in March led by Sequoia China and Temasek.
 Last month, digital signature startup Esign also achieved unicorn status after raising 1.2 billion yuan ($ 188 million) from venture capital firms such as Sequoia China and IDG Capital.

 Tezign will use the product to strengthen its sales network and technological capabilities, Fan said.
 The 40-year-old founder expects revenues to double to at least $ 40 million this year, adding that he’s in no rush to turn a profit.